Top 3 Meme Stocks List for Your Portfolio

 GameStop (NYSE: GME)

-The continued buzz surrounding GameStop (NYSE: GME) on social media is the main reason this stock is categorized as a meme stock.
-Even though the company closed 693 stores last year and plans on closing more this year, it’s shares have climbed more than 1,200%.
+GameStop became one of the first big Reddit meme stocks when its short squeeze went viral in 2021.
+Even though the company closed almost 700 stores last year and plans on closing more this year, its shares have climbed more than 650% over the past five years.
 And that’s all thanks to internet hype.
 Message boards with over 10 million users can generate enough excitement to drive stock prices.

 The company is bringing in more goods from overseas, undergoing a transformation, and will be investing in customer service and logistics.
 And GameStop recently struck a deal with Chewy Inc. co-founder Ryan Cohen, that will add him and two former colleagues to the board – allowing the company to better focus on digital sales.